varnerlab/CHEME-5660-Markets-Mayhem-Book/_sources/chapter-1-dir/chapter-1.md

-# The Basics of Assets, Money, Markets and the Global Financial System
+# Unit 1: The Basics of Assets, Money, Markets and the Global Financial System

 ## Summary
 This chapter introduces assets, markets, the notion of money, and the global financial system.